 The use of net landward migration, and net seawater intrusion in the sustainability goal reflects that climatic cycles influence groundwater elevations over multi-year periods and requires that assessment of seawater impacts to the Subbasin be tied to a time period over which net impacts are measured.
 This Groundwater Sustainability Plan (GSP) assesses net impacts to the Oxnard Subbasin over both a 50-year period beginning in 2020, and a 30-year period beginning in 2040.
-Undesirable results may occur in the Subbasin between 2020 and 2039, as progress is made toward sustainability goal.
+Undesirable results may occur in the Subbasin between 2020 and 2039, as progress is made toward sustainable management.
+By 2040, however, management of the Subbasin should achieve the sustainability goal.
 The 30-year period from 2040 through 2069 is referred to as the sustaining period in this GSP, as it is the period on which the evaluation of sustainability is based.